Ledecky shines as Popovici flops at swimming world championships

 Last year in Budapest, Popovici became the first man to complete the 100m-200m freestyle double at a world championships in nearly 50 years.

-Richards was the rank outsider to beat him but he said it was "just about keeping my head".

-"Swimming isn't a sport like boxing -- no one is going to come in and hit you in the face," he said.
+"Swimming isn't a sport like boxing -- no one is going to come in and hit you in the face," said the 20-year-old, who was apearing in his first world final.

 "It's all about you and what you do in your lane."